freeflightsim/ffs-app-engine/README.txt

 == Development  ==
 ===============================================================================
 The GAE production server currently uses python 2.5.
-There should be minor problem with running on 2.5+.
-Notable exception is
+There should be minor problem with running locally on > 2.5 and < 3.0 Notable exception is
  > import simplejson as json  # python 2.5
  > import json                # python 2.6+ json is built